Kismuz/btgym/README.md

 Any State, Reward and Info computation logic can be implemented by subclassing BTgymStrategy and overriding at least get_state(), get_reward(), get_info(), is_done() and set_datalines() methods.
-- One can always go deeper and override init() and next() methods for desired server cerebro engine behaviour, including order execution etc.
+- One can always 'go deeper' and override init() and next() methods for desired server cerebro engine behaviour, including order execution etc.
 - Since it is bt.Strategy subclass, see: https://www.backtrader.com/docu/strategy.html